DrPelitos/JsAlertGameV1.5/README.md

 By Julian Lehmann Melgar

 # Launching
   1.)
-Download the ZIP file
+Download the ZIP file.

   2.)
 Find and run index.html.